true-myth/true-myth/README.md

     implementation.

-    Folktale is aimed squarely at people who are already pretty comfortable with the world of strongly-typed functional programming languagues.
+    Folktale is aimed squarely at people who are already pretty comfortable with the world of strongly-typed functional programming languages.
 This is particularly evident in the way its type signatures are written out (using the same basic notation you might see in e.g. Haskell), but it's also there in its heavy use of functional programming terminology throughout its docs.